 Are SpeakON Cables Directional?

-Some cables are non-directional, meaning the outcome is the same no matter which end is plugged into which component.
-Contrast this with directional cables, which must be plugged into the correct component to work.
+Some cables are nondirectional, meaning the outcome is the same no matter which end is plugged into which component.
+In contrast, directional cables must be plugged into the correct component to work.

 SpeakON cables are not directional.
-Either end of the cable can be plugged into the amplifier, with the other end plugged into the speaker.
+Either end can be plugged into the amplifier, and the other end can be plugged into the speaker.

-There are audio enthusiasts that will tell you the sound will change depending on which direction it is connected because of how the wire was made (drawn).
+Audio enthusiasts will tell you that the sound will change depending on which direction the wire is connected because of how the wire was made (drawn).

 While that may make a difference in home audio setups, it will not make much of a difference in high-current applications where you are using a speakON connector.